We are currently working with the Army to identify the best site on which to build the new museum.

 The main building will provide around 8,000m2 of floor space.
-Most of this will be used for the museum galleries, but there will also be space for education rooms, meeting rooms and a lecture theatre.
-The overall site should be large enough to accommodate the museum building, outdoor features (including children’s play park will be accessible without buying a museum ticket.
-The museum site will also incorporate a display arena, WW1 trench system and conservation workshop) and parking.
+Most of this will be used for the museum galleries, but it also includes space for a café, shop, education rooms, meeting rooms and a lecture theatre.
+The overall site should be large enough to accommodate the museum building, outdoor features (including children’s play area, display arena, WW1 trench system and conservation workshop) and parking.
 Additional space would be required adjacent to the main site, to provide extra parking on occasional event days.

-No, this is a military museum with associated activities and displays, such as the WW1 trench system, conservation workshop and a small contemporary military base (of the type already in existence on the site), which will help to explain and highlight its key themes and messages.
+No, this will be a military museum with associated activities and displays, such as the WW1 trench system and conservation workshop, which will help to explain and highlight its key themes and messages.

-Yes, we will be recruiting new volunteers for a wide range of different roles, including welcoming visitors, guiding, storytelling, archive research, assisting education groups, and gardening.
+Yes, we will be recruiting volunteers for a wide range of new roles, including welcoming visitors, guiding, storytelling, assisting education groups, and gardening.
 We believe the opportunity for people to get involved is one of the most exciting benefits that the new museum will bring to Wiltshire.
 We are already recruiting new people to get involved in archive research, maintaining historic vehicles and conserving artefacts (ranging from medals to missiles).

-Our current small team of volunteers has already made great progress with conservation projects and archive research, and have greatly enjoyed meeting new people, gaining fresh skills and helping us to care for a unique part of our Nation's heritage.
+Our current small team of volunteers has already made great progress and has also enjoyed the opportunity to meet new people, gain fresh skills and help us to care for a unique part of our Nation's heritage.

-The initial build and fit out will be funded primarily by the Regiment, helped by a grant of £1.35m from the Swindon and Wiltshire Local Enterprise Partnership.
+The initial build and fit out will be funded primarily by the Regiment, but it is likely that we will also take forward a fundraising campaign.

 The planned opening hours are 10 am to 5 pm, throughout the year.